jundalisay/superb/content/en/maharlika/laws/epira/chapter-2c.md

 To ensure lower rates for end-users, the ERC shall forthwith reduce the rates of power from all indigenous sources of energy.

-## SEC.
-36. Unbundling of Rates and Functions
+## Section 36.
+Unbundling of Rates and Functions

 Within six (6) months from the effectivity of this Act, NAPOCOR shall file with the ERC its revised rates.
 The rates of NAPOCOR shall be unbundled between transmission and generation rates and the rates shall reflect the respective costs of providing each service.